Corybas cryptanthus: Taxonomy

 Edwin Hatch was the first to formally describe this species in 1951 but he gave it the name Corybas saprophyticus, unaware that the name had already been used for a different orchid.
 The name was therefore a nom. illeg. and in 1956 Hatch changed the name to Corybas cryptanthus.
 The original and the corrected descriptions were published in Transactions and Proceedings of the Royal Society of New Zealand.
 The specific epithet (cryptanthus) is derived from Ancient Greek words kryptos meaning "hidden" or "secret" and anthos meaning "flower".

 Distribution and habitat

-The hidden spider orchid grows in dense shrubland and tall forest in partly decomposed leaf litter.
+Hidden spider orchid grows in dense shrubland and tall forest in partly decomposed leaf litter.
 It occurs on the North, South and Three Kings Islands.

 Ecology

 It has been suggested that C. cryptanthus is partly a parasite on the roots of southern beech trees, obtaining nutrients via a fungus.